defunkt/cijoe/README.markdown

     $ cijoe yourrepo

 Basically you need to run `cijoe` and hand it the path to a git repo.
-Make sure this isn't a shared repo: Joe is gonna mess with it and therefor needs to own it.
+Make sure this isn't a shared repo: Joe needs to own it.

 Need to do some massaging of your repo before the tests run, like maybe swapping in a new database.yml?
 No problem - Joe will try to run `.git/hooks/after-reset` if it exists.
 Do it in there.
+Just make sure it's executable.

 Campfire